Bricktech2000/Notes/notes/ideal-gas.md

 see [[stoichiometry]], [[classical-math-notation]]

-> An ideal gas is a theoretical gas composed of many randomly moving point particles that are not subject to interparticle interactions. — Wikipedia
+> An ideal gas is a theoretical gas composed of many randomly moving point particles that are not subject to interparticle interactions. &mdash; Wikipedia

 ## Ideal Gas Law